 Why Get Tested?

 HIV is a frightening virus and is one that can be very harmful if not diagnosed and treated.
 HIV does not discriminate against age, race, gender, religion, or beliefs.
 Anyone practicing unsafe sex and/or drug use is at risk.
 Today, though, there are new therapies and approaches available that allow people living with HIV to maintain a long, healthy life.
 The only way to be sure of one’s status is to get tested.
-The test is free and confidential and results are ready within thirty minutes.
+The test is free and confidential and results are ready within twenty minutes.

 CAP offers FREE confidential HIV testing at our three office locations as well as at various locations throughout the community.
 Click here for testing schedule.

+CAP ofers a FREE HIV 104 class to healthcare professionals and the public.
 The HIV 104 session is a 4-hour class that is designed to provide individuals with a basic understanding of the history, origin, immunology, transmission, testing, prevention, medical treatment, social, and legal issues relating to HIV and AIDS.

 Click here to see the next scheduled training class